 When women do not have access to safe and legal abortion, you are taking away their full potential.

 Pro-birthers might say “well, what about the baby’s potential?”
 What about it?
 Is that fetus more important than that of a person who is already alive and living and functioning?
-No. Again, you might not like it, but rationally and logically, the scale tips in favour of the grown woman.
+No. Again, you might not like it, but rationally and logically, the scale tips in favour of the grown-ass person.

-By forcing women to have children when they do not want to, you are taking away the potential they have to make something more of their lives.
+By forcing people to birth children when they do not want to, you are taking away the potential they have to make something more of their lives.